ILIAS-eLearning/ILIAS/components/ILIAS/IpAddress/README.md

 ## Conceptual summary

-This component stores named IP addresses as ILIAS objects.
+This component stores named IP address ranges (so-called IP address definitions) as ILIAS objects.
 These objects have the following properties:
 - Title
 - Description